Lutando/docs-oxd/sources/index.md

 2. oxd is written, maintained, and supported by developers who specialize in application security.
 Because of the complexity of the standards--and the liability associated with poor implementations--it makes sense to rely on professionals who have read the specifications in their entirety and understand how to properly implement the protocols;

 3. Centralization reduces costs.
-By using oxd across your IT infrastructure for application security (as opposed to a handful of homegrown and third party OAuth2 implementations), the surface area for vulnerabilities, issue resolution, and support is significantly reduced.
+By using oxd across your IT infrastructure for application security (as opposed to a handful of homegrown and third party OAuth2 client implementations), the surface area for vulnerabilities, issue resolution, and support is significantly reduced.
 Plus you who have someone to call when something goes wrong!

 **How is oxd licensed?**
 oxd is commercially licensed.
 Each time you install oxd you will need to use your license.
 Active installations are billed $0.33 per day (roughly $10 USD per month per active installation).
 Get your oxd license today.